that-recsys-lab/librec-auto/librec_auto/docs/source/_build/html/_sources/run-a-study.rst.txt

 Ensuring you're all set with Check
 --------------------

-Once you've setup your study's directory, you can ensure that all necessary elements of the configuration file are present, that all directories have write acces, and that all linked files could be found by running the ``Check`` command.
+Once you've setup your study's directory, you can ensure that your study is ready to compile by running the ``Check`` command.
-The check command will read over your configuration file, as well as the log file created by LibRec, and append the found errors to your ``output.xml`` file.
-There are various "classes" of errors that can be seen, and each can be found as an attribute on the error message's XML element.
+The check command will read over your configuration file, a log file that's created by ``LibRec``, and a log file that's created by ``LibRec-Auto`` and append the found errors to your ``output.xml`` file.
+There are various "classes" of errors that can be seen, and each message has its class as an attribute in it's xml element.

 The different error classes include: